k8redfern/cs2XX-ComputerArchitecture/site/topics/control-logic/instructions-microcodes.rst

     :align: center

     The ESAP system's 8 bit instruction broken down into the two parts --- operator and operand.
-The 4 most significant bits, represented as ``XXX`` would specify some operator, while the 4 least significant bits, represented as ``YYYY`` would be the operand.
+The 4 most significant bits, represented as ``XXXX`` would specify some operator, while the 4 least significant bits, represented as ``YYYY`` would be the operand.